osmandapp/web/main/docs/user/plugins/development.md

 |20| 50|11|30|10%|
 |20| 66|11|30|10%|

+## Available RAM Widget

+This widget is designed specifically for you when using OsmAnd to provide a more convenient and informative interaction with the available RAM on your device.
+It allows you to easily and quickly monitor the available RAM, which is especially useful when using OsmAnd for navigation.
+Read more about the widget in the [Information widgets](../widgets/info-widgets.md#available-ram) article.

 ## GPX-track simulation

 OsmAnd provides an opportunity to simulate the location and movement of your device using a GPX track.
 For these purposes, use *<Translate android="true" ids="simulate_location_by_gpx"/>* option in the OsmAnd development plugin [settings](#plugin-settings):